Data analysis often has two kinds of results:

 Click to see the WarpScript

-To avoid this bug, Warp 10 vizualisation component have a “date/timestamp” button.
+To avoid this bug, Warp 10 visualization component has a "date/timestamp" button.
 Switching to timestamp mode avoid this issue.
-Switching to steps also avoid the issue but has a cost : the lib must draw one extra line per datapoint.
+Switching to steps also avoids the issue but has a cost: the lib must draw one extra line per data point.

 Part 1 conclusion

 - Drawing server side is a solution to visualize high frequency time series.
-Server rendering is faster than JS graphic libs.
+Server rendering is faster than JS graphic libraries.

 - Do not blindly trust your favorite graphic library !